bageldb/libraries/bageldb-nuxt/playground/README.md

 # BagelNuxt Playground

-if you want to use this repo as a playground, you can clone it and run it locally.
-But, make sure you do the following:
+if you want to use this repo as a playground.
+You can clone also copy the playground directory and run it locally.
+If so, make sure you do the following:

 1. add an .env file with the following variables: